 One thing that may create confusion is that half the time characters say “Resistance” and the other half they say “Rebels” or “Rebellion”.
 They still use the Rebellion logo, so why did they change to the Resistance in the first place and really, why the hell isn’t the First Order just called the Empire?
 That’s like admitting defeat.
 Just say, “Screw you, Rebels!
 We’re the Empire!
 We’re still here!
 You didn’t kill us with your teddy bear friends!”

 I know that I am being nitpicky about some stuff but ultimately, the film has major problems.
-It beats out The Force Awakens but it isn’t in the same league as Rogue One, which I was really happy with last year.

 Unfortunately, J.J.
 Abrams is returning to direct the still unnamed Episode IX, the final chapter of this trilogy.
 I really hope that his tendency to borrow entire movies is behind him and that he takes cues from… I don’t know… anything other than past Star Wars movies.
 No more superweapons!
 At least not for a really long time.